logzio/logz-docs/_source/logzio_collections/_tracing-sources/span-metrics.md

 It will deploy a small pod that extracts your cluster domain name from your Kubernetes environment.
 You can remove this pod after it has returned the cluster domain name.

-##### Point your traces exporter to logzio-otel-traces
+##### Point your traces exporter to logzio-k8s-telemetry

-In the instrumentation code of your application, point the exporter to the service name defined in the previous step, for example `http://logzio-otel-traces.default.svc.cluster.local:4317`.
+In the instrumentation code of your application, point the exporter to the service name defined in the previous step, for example `http://logzio-k8s-telemetry.default.svc.cluster.local:4317`.

 ##### Run the Helm deployment code